Eastern mosquitofish: Similar species

 In its native range, eastern mosquitofish may be confused with the western mosquitofish (Gambusia affinis) or the sailfin molly (Poecilia latipinna).
+It can be distinguished from G. affinis on the basis of its hooked third ray on the male gonopodium.
+On average, G. holbrooki has one or two additional dorsal fin rays compared to G. affinis, but this characteristic varies both by sex and by individual in these species.

 In eastern Australia, the female and juvenile local Pacific blue-eye (Pseudomugil signifer) are similar in appearance but have a forked tail fin.

 Taxonomy and naming

 French naturalist Charles Frédéric Girard described the species in 1859.
 The genus Gambusia comes from the Cuban term, "Gambusino", which means "free-lance miner".
 Common names include eastern mosquitofish, plague minnow and eastern gambusia.
-The identity of the person honored in the specific name is uncertain but is thought to be the physician and naturalist John Edwards Holbrook (1796-1871).
+The identity of the person honored in the specific name is uncertain but is thought to be the physician and naturalist John Edwards Holbrook (1796–1871).

 Diet

 G. holbrooki is considered a planktivorous species which consumes algae and detritus.
 Feeding habits seem to change based on maturity and mating season.
 Gambusia holbrooki will, if need arises, switch food sources to survive.
 With an increase of competition, this species will switch from a diet rich in phytoplankton, algae, and detritus to one consisting of zooplankton, invertebrates, the larvae of many other fish and amphibian species, and plant-associated animals.
 The main source of competition for G. holbrooki seems to be an increase of its own species and other planktivorous species.
 The main problem with this is, as mentioned before, it will change its diet; this is common even among the juveniles and both sexes of its own species.
 The females tend to not specialize on one prey, and consume all evenly, whereas the males and juveniles specialize on one prey type.
 However. males, females, and juveniles all consume detritus at the same rate.